RaginiGaggar/Linear-Regression/README.md

 ## Data

-The dataset used is `Real_Estate.csv`, which contains information on house prices and their respective areas.
-The columns of interest are:
+For the dataset `Real_Estate.csv`, which contains information on house prices and their respective areas, the columns of interest are:

 - `House age`: Age of the house (in years)
 - `House price of unit area`: Price per unit area of the house (in dollars)

+For the dataset `Housing.csv`, which contains information on house prices and their respective areas, the columns of interest are:

+- `Area`: Area of the house (in years)
+- `House price`: Price per unit area of the house (in dollars)

 ## Computation

 ### Cost Function